NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Adamantine Mantra.md

 You attain your true potential as a tutelary spirit.
-You can cast [[Blessing of Defiance|Blessing of Defiance]] as a 5th-rank primal innate spell once per day.
+You can cast [[Spells/Blessing of Defiance|Blessing of Defiance]] as a 5th-rank primal innate spell once per day.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*